-The time series depicts a fluctuating trend in the number of KSI casualties within Cambridgeshire and Peterborough (C&P) during 2015-2021.
-Progress in reducing KSI casualties took place during 2018 to 2020, however the KSI count rose in 2021.
-The decrease in 2020 may be due to the effects of Covid-19 travel restrictions.
-A linear trendline shows that current levels of progress may not be enough to reach the 2030 target.
+The graph depicts a fluctuating trend in the number of KSI casualties within Cambridgeshire and Peterborough (C&P) during the specified period.
+While commendable progress in reducing KSI casualties took place during 2018 to 2020, however the KSI count rose in 2021.
+This decrease in 2020 may be due to the effects of Covid-19 travel restrictions.
+The target set for 2030 from Vision Zero is 234 KSI casualties but the CA has calculated the trajectory of how this target can be achieved.
+This represents an ambitious goal for reducing road traffic accidents' severity.
+A linear trendline shows that current levels of progress may not be enough to reach the target by 2030.
+Continued implemention of road safety measures and interventions offer the chance to sustain the downward trend in KSI casualties and improve overall road safety in the area.